yfdyh000/SimpleProxy/README.md

   - 8.1) <<example.com means search example.com in the host "www.example.com" (return true)
   - 8.2) >>an/example means search an/example in the path "/this/is/an/example.html" (return true)
   - 8.3) <>com.this.is means search com.this.is in the whole address (return false)
-  - 8.4) !! add to the first means exception for example, !!<<example.com
+  - 8.4) !! add to the head means exception
+    - 8.4.1) For example, !!<<example.com means matching example.com, but return to default proxy
   - 8.5) The use of * (wildcard) is not supported

 ==